tfha/syntetic_rock_joint_generation_for_ml/Azure_ML_training.md

 ### Azure ML

 Azure ML is a cloud-based service for creating, managing, and deploying machine learning models.
 It provides a centralized place for data scientists and developers to work with all the artifacts for machine learning, including datasets, training scripts, and trained models.
-You can create a model in Azure ML or use a model built from an open-source platform, such as PyTorch, TensorFlow, or scikit-learn.

 Azure ML make it easy to scale your ML training by harnessing powerful cloud compute resources, such as nodes with several GPU's with lots of memory.
 Azure ML is for individuals and teams implementing `MLOps` within their organization to bring ML models into production in a secure and auditable production environment.
 You reach Azure ML through http://ml.azure.com.

+Azure ML provides multiple ways to submit ML training jobs.

+- Azure CLI extension for machine learning: The ml extension, also referred to as CLI v2.
+- Python SDK v2 for Azure Machine Learning.
+- REST API: The API that the CLI and SDK are built on.

+To train and create an ML model you can also use [Azure ML Designer](https://learn.microsoft.com/en-us/azure/machine-learning/concept-designer?view=azureml-api-2).
+We will focus on using the Python SDK v2 for Azure Machine Learning in this document.
+The Python SDK provides a rich set of features for managing Azure ML resources, running experiments, and deploying models directly from your development environment.

+To manage the Azure ML resources, we will use the Azure ML Studio.
+The studio provides a user-friendly way to create and manage machine learning resources, including datasets, compute instances, and models.
+You can access the [Azure ML Studio](http://ml.azure.com).
+We will mainly use the Azure ML Studio for managing resources, but will use the Python SDK for training and deploying models.

+When a model is trained and registered, it can be deployed to an API endpoint for real-time inferencing or batch inferencing.
+Azure ML provides a set of tools and services to manage the entire machine learning lifecycle, including data preparation, model training, deployment, and monitoring.

+> **ℹ️ Batch vs Real-Time Inference**
+>
+> - **Batch Inference**: Making predictions on many data points at once, usually on a schedule or triggered manually.
+It’s typical in offline settings where speed per prediction is not critical.
+>   **Examples**: Predicting credit scores for all customers overnight, analyzing sensor logs once per day.
+>
+> - **Real-Time Inference (Online Inference)**: Making predictions immediately as data arrives, with low latency.
+It’s used when decisions must be made quickly.
+>   **Examples**: Fraud detection during a credit card transaction, personalized recommendations when you visit a website.

 Azure ML has a comprehensive documentation.
 In this documentation for a `code academy course` in MLOps and professional ML development in Azure ML we have tried to simplify the most important parts of Azure ML and to extract the parts which currently are most relevant for NGI.

 In this tutorial we have listed the parts in a typical MLOps workflow that is facilitated by Azure ML.
-We will describe and run these operations mainly in the form of Python scripts, but the experiments, the models and other artifacts will be visualised in `Azure ML studio`: http://ml.azure.com.
+We will describe and run these operations mainly in the form of Python scripts, but the experiments, the models and other artifacts will be visualised in the Azure ML Studio.

 The main operations carried out in Azure ML Studio are: